-A student-athlete must receive clearance by a College physician before she is allowed to participate in any athletic activities.
+A student-athlete must receive clearance by the Saint Mary's College physician before she is allowed to participate in any athletic activities.
 It is the student-athlete's responsibility to understand that they may become injured while participating in their chosen sport.
 The magnitude and type of injury will depend upon a variety of variables, and can range from minor to catastrophic in nature.